ShelbySimpson/SampleRatesEmbeddedSystem/README.md

 #SampleRatesEmbeddedSystems

 #Overview:
-This program was designed to work with an Arduino board and can easily be ported to other embedded systems.
-For example, the Arduino board(AB) used in this project is specific to pins like D12, but within the program pins can be easily changed to be intergrated with other embedded system.
+This program was designed to work with an Arduino board(AB) and can easily be ported to other embedded systems.

 Data retrived from an onboard sliding potentiometer was used to determine the data sampling rate for an onboard